AbdelhamidYousef/AbdelhamidYousef/README.md

 - 🏵️ You can check my personal website [here](https://abdelhamid99.netlify.app/).

-- 😩 &nbsp; I'm currently learning more about PHP and Laravel.
+- 😩 I'm currently learning more about PHP and Laravel.

-- ⚡️ &nbsp; Fun fact: I like chatting 😄.
+- ⚡️ Fun fact: I like chatting 😄.

 </br>